Grand Massif Ski Resort France

 Where is Grand Massif France?

 The Grand Massif ski resort is in the Haute Savoie of France, only 47km ’as the crow flies’ south-east of Geneva.
 The ski area is just south of the massive & sensational Portes du Soleil ski resort.
-Geneva (GVA) is the gateway airport.
-The nearest TGV train station is at Cluses, 29km by road to the north of Flaine, less to the other villages.
+By road, Samoëns village is only 83km (1¼hr) east of Geneva airport.
+The closest major town is Cluses, 19km (30min) by road to the west of the ski area.

 Grand Massif Accommodation

-The Grand Massif comprises the marvellous diversity of villages one comes to expect at the ‘mega-resorts’ of France & Europe.
-Ranging from elevations of 1600m (Flaine & Samoens 1600) down to as low as 700m (Samoens & Morillon), everyone can get the experience they are after.
-From charming & traditional valley villages like Sixt-Fer-à-Cheval & Samoëns, to the more contemporary Morillon & Les Carroz d'Arâches, up to small mid-mountain, ski-in ski-out resort villages including Station de Morillon & Samoëns 1600, and finally to the large classically overdone major alpine village of Flaine.
+The options range from the charming & traditional valley villages of Sixt-Fer-à-Cheval & Samoëns, to the more contemporary Morillon & Les Carroz d'Arâches.
+From small mid-mountain, ski-in ski-out resort villages including Station de Morillon & Samoëns 1600 to the large classically overdone major alpine village of Flaine.

 Search & book all Grand Massif ski accommodation.